-One advantage clay pots provide is a wider top allowing the water to drain better.
+One advantage of clay pots is that they provide a wider top, allowing the water to drain better.

-When repotting, which is not often move up to a pot the next size up.
-Remember to transplant with care.
+When repotting, which is not often moved up to a pot the next size up, remember to transplant with care.
 Hoyas do not like their root system disturbed.

 Related: Hoya Overwatering Leads To Root Rot

 Propagation: Can You Start a Hoya Cutting in Water?